 Get them “con mayonesa” if you want some mayo to cool you down or order them “preparada” for a spicy black sauce with onions.

-El Barracuda: For a seafood dinner on the water in 5D, the choice is clear.
-El Barracuda is full on a nightly basis and not just because they’re on the beach.
+For a seafood dinner on the water, the choice is clear.
+El Barracuda is full on a nightly basis, and not just because they’re on the beach.

-They have a wide-ranging menu focused on seafood including shrimp tacos in an al pastor style, a crispy fish chicharron, and some excellent surf & turf options for those who want a lil’ meat as well.
+They have a wide-ranging menu focused on seafood, including shrimp tacos in an al pastor style, a crispy fish chicharron, and some excellent surf & turf options for those who want a lil’ meat as well.
 The cocktails from El Solar next door are top-notch as well.
 It’s one of the best beach clubs in town!

-Mama Caguamas: While there aren’t a ton of seafood options on the menu here, it’s worth checking out this local hangout in 5 de diciembre.
+While there aren’t a ton of seafood options on the menu here, it’s worth checking out this local hangout in 5 de Diciembre.

 They might have the best fish tacos in town, and I’ve done substantial research!